 You, therefore, must season it with cooking oil and use it at a temperature of about 350° F

 To keep your pan in good condition, you should regularly season it.
-If you notice food sticking to the surface or rust, it is t time to clean your pan and season it.
+If you notice food sticking to the surface or rust, it is time to clean your pan and season it.

 Choose the seasoning oil to use carefully as it determines how your pan turns out.
+Grape Seed Oil may be your best option.